-- C.5.5.4.10 Progress monitoring: The Provider shall meet in person with each customer regularly, at least once a week, until the customer begins meeting his/her required weekly participation hours.
+- C.5.5.3.8 Progress monitoring: The Provider shall meet in person with each customer regularly, at least once a week, until the customer begins meeting his/her required weekly participation hours.
 Thereafter, the Provider shall meet in person with the customer on a bi-weekly basis to monitor the customer's progress against the IRP milestones.
-Once the customer becomes employed, the Provider can opt to conduct the bi-weekly meetings by phone if an in-person meeting will inconvenience the customer. - C.5.5.4.11 Coordination of services to remove barriers: Because all customers will now undergo a DHS-administered assessment, DHS does not expect that referred customers to face barriers that preclude them from participating in required work activities.
+Once the customer becomes employed, the Provider can opt to conduct the bi-weekly meetings by phone if an in-person meeting will inconvenience the customer. - Coordination of services to remove barriers: Because all customers will now undergo a DHS-administered assessment, DHS does not expect that referred customers to face barriers that preclude them from participating in required work activities.
 However, in the event that such barriers do emerge and are deemed to be of a temporary nature, the Provider shall refer customers to appropriate services (e.g. health services, child care) and community supports (e.g. free professional clothing, food banks) that can assist the customer address his/her challenges.
 The Provider shall coordinate these services for the customer and closely monitor the customer to ensure that the customer is availing him/herself of the services and progress is being made in mitigating the customer's barriers.
-If the Provider deems the barriers to be more complex and of a longer duration, the Provider shall report the case to DHS to discuss the appropriate course of action. - C.5.5.4.12 Case monitoring: The Provider shall oversee all active customers and monitor customer participation in core and non-core TANF activities.
-The Provider shall ensure that each customer in its PIT is either engaged in an activity, in the process of enrolling in an activity or has been recommended for an exemption, sanction or removal. - C.5.5.4.13 Evaluation of efficacy of services: The Provider shall ensure that customers are connected and engaged in relevant services, as outlined in the customer's IRP.
-The Provider shall evaluate the efficacy of the services the customer is receiving by monitoring the customer's progress against the IRP and by soliciting customer feedback on services being provided by third party entities. - C.5.5.4.14 Retention: As highlighted in Section C.4.10.8, job retention services following placement into unsubsidized employment are critical to maximizing customers' long term success and advancement in the workforce.
+If the Provider deems the barriers to be more complex and of a longer duration, the Provider shall report the case to DHS to discuss the appropriate course of action. - C.5.5.3.10 Case monitoring: The Provider shall oversee all active customers and monitor customer participation in core and non-core TANF activities.
+The Provider shall ensure that each customer in its PIT is either engaged in an activity, in the process of enrolling in an activity or has been recommended for an exemption, sanction or removal. - C.5.5.3.11 Evaluation of efficacy of services: The Provider shall ensure that customers are connected and engaged in relevant services, as outlined in the customer's IRP.
+The Provider shall evaluate the efficacy of the services the customer is receiving by monitoring the customer's progress against the IRP and by soliciting customer feedback on services being provided by third party entities. - Retention: As highlighted in Section C.4.10.8, job retention services following placement into unsubsidized employment are critical to maximizing customers' long term success and advancement in the workforce.
 The Provider shall help customers retain employment by addressing family or other issues that inhibit the customer's ability to keep his/her job, mediating between employers and customers when appropriate, and helping customers remove emerging barriers to work.
-Proposed retention efforts include, but are not limited to, onsite job visits, conflict resolution, employment counseling and mentoring, and barrier mitigation. - C.5.5.4.15 Responding to Customer Inquiries: The Provider shall be available during regular business hours (Monday to Friday, 8:15 am to 4:45 pm) to answer customer inquiries.
-This includes having a phone line available that can handle multiple calls at one time, or voicemail or answering machine that is able to take messages during non-business hours, and a procedure established to ensure that it is regularly checked, cleared and inquiries are addressed within 24 hours or at latest the next business day. - C.5.5.5 Placement in education slots and work slots: In accordance with the steps specified in the customer's IRP, the Provider shall place the customer in appropriate education and training opportunities (vocational educational training, job skills training directly related to employment, education directly related to employment, satisfactory attendance at a secondary school or in the course of study leading to a certificate of general equivalence), hereinafter referred to as "education slots", and/or in relevant work opportunities (on-the-job training, work experience, community service programs), hereinafter referred to as "work slots".
+Proposed retention efforts include, but are not limited to, onsite job visits, conflict resolution, employment counseling and mentoring, and barrier mitigation. - C.5.5.3.13 Responding to Customer Inquiries: The Provider shall be available during regular business hours (Monday to Friday, 8:15 am to 4:45 pm) to answer customer inquiries.
+This includes having a phone line available that can handle multiple calls at one time, or voicemail or answering machine that is able to take messages during non-business hours, and a procedure established to ensure that it is regularly checked, cleared and inquiries are addressed within 24 hours or at latest the next business day.